danbev/learning-nodejs/README.md

 to C++ scopes.
 You have to explicitly call Persistent::Reset.

+### ReqWrap

+    class ReqWrap : public AsyncWrap

+cares_wrap.cc has a subclass named `GetAddrInfoReqWrap` node_file.cc has a subclass named `FSReqWrap` stream_base.cc has a subclass name `ShutDownWrap` stream_base.cc has a subclass name `WriteWrap` udp_wrap.cc has a subclass named `SendWrap` connect_wrap.cc has a subclass named 'ConnectWrap` which is subclassed by PipeWrap and TCPWrap.

+### AsyncWrap

 ### HandleWrap
-HandleWrap represents a libuv handle.
+HandleWrap represents a libuv handle which represents .
 Take the following functions:

     static void Close(const v8::FunctionCallbackInfo<v8::Value>& args);
     static void Ref(const v8::FunctionCallbackInfo<v8::Value>& args);